Why EDHEC ?

 " Engaging for the benefit of future generations.
 The mission we fulfil every day."

 This role remains just as valid today in a world increasingly subject to transformations and upheavals.
-As a management school, we have always been fully aware of our vital responsibility to transmit knowledge and of the key role we play for our generations of graduates, year after year.
+As a business school, we have always been fully aware of our vital responsibility to transmit knowledge and of the key role we play for our generations of graduates, year after year.

 Ranking & Accreditations